Daniel J. Frey

 This is yet another chance for the world to come together and change its social-political-spiritual habits.

-It is a moment to throw wide the door and let the breeze of truth blow out the darkness in our collective souls.
+It is a moment to throw wide the door and let the breeze of truth blow out the dusty darkness in our collective souls.

 When darkness falls, we all join together and take comfort in the light of compassion.